 Our curriculum allows time and space for Fellows to pray on their own daily, and works with the Fellows to organize group services on Shabbat.

-We strive to make the Sabbath (Shabbat) a comfortable and meaningful experience for all of our Fellows.
-We are fully Shomer Shabbat (Sabbath observant) and do not travel on Shabbat.
+We strive to make Shabbat a comfortable and meaningful experience for all of our Fellows.
+We are fully Shomer Shabbat (Shabbat observant) and do not travel on Shabbat.
 Shabbat is a brilliant communal experience on the fellowship.
 Fellows partake in the vibrant spiritual life of Jerusalem and attend services on Friday night.

 Fellows share communal meals and are invited to faculty homes for intimate Shabbat lunches.
 They also study core Bronfman texts with a faculty member on Shabbat afternoon, and entertain one another with Parsha Players – an age-old Bronfman tradition of improvisational performances of the weekly Torah portion.